howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 ### Creating a mutation for adding new links

-Like before, you need to start by adding the `post` mutation in `nexus`.
+Like before, you need to start by adding the `post` mutation in  Nexus.
 You will define both the mutation signature along with its resolver.